Interdisciplinary Concentration in Wetland Sciences / GRADUATE CERTIFICATE IN WETLAND SCIENCES

 Course and Research Requirements

-WETLANDS RESEARCH (Concentration only) (2 credits)
+WETLANDS RESEARCH (2 credits)

 • Two credit hours of research are required for the Concentration.
-Candidates may fulfill this requirement with thesis/dissertation research, individual work, supervised research or a special topics course dealing with wetlands.
+Candidates may fulfill this requirement with thesis/dissertation research, individual work, supervised research, or a special topics course dealing with wetlands.

-WETLANDS (required, 10 credits)
+WETLANDS CORE COURSES (required, 10 credits)

-• ENV 6935 (also SWS S6932) Wetlands Seminar (1 credit, available online)
+• ENV 6935/SWS 6932: Water, Wetlands, and Watersheds Seminar (1 credit, available online)

 • ENV 6508 Wetland Hydrology (3 credits, available online)